abbylloyd03/streaming-04-multiple-consumers/README.md

 (Python makes it easy to open a web page - see the code to learn how.)

+## Three different versions
+- Version 1 & 2: Both of these versions send a message that has been manually entered.
+- Version 3 reads a CSV file, and sends each row as a separate message.
+- Version 3 automatically opens the admin panel without asking.
+This can be changed by changing the variable show_offer to True in the emitter file.
+- All versions use periods ("...") at the end of the messages to stimulate time to compelete the tasks.

 ## Execute the Producer

 1. Run emitter_of_tasks.py (say y to monitor RabbitMQ queues)